related-sciences/articat/README.md

 from pathlib import Path
 from datetime import date

-# Apart from being metadata containers, Artifact classes have optional
+# Apart from being a metadata containers, Artifact classes have optional
-# convenience methods to help in data publishing:
+# convenience methods to help in data publishing flow:

 with FSArtifact.partitioned("foo", partition=date(1643, 1, 4)) as fsa:
     # To create a new Artifact, always use `with` statement, and